Valen-Sandbox/wallpogo/README.md

 ## ConVars
 - **sv_wallpogo_enabled**: Whether WallPogo should be enabled or not as a boolean value.
 - **sv_wallpogo_wallrun_speedmult**: Sets the multiplier for wallrun speed.
+- **sv_wallpogo_wallrun_minmult**: Sets the multiplier for the minimum amount of velocity relative to your sprint speed to start a wallrun.
 - **sv_wallpogo_walljump_sidemult**: Sets the multiplier for horizontal walljump speed.
 - **sv_wallpogo_walljump_vertmult**: Sets the multiplier for vertical walljump speed.